 Helping an Analytics firm shape its Go to Market strategy

-Our client - a leading healthcare and customer analytics firm in the South Asian, ASEAN and US markets - felt the time was ripe to offer practical application based offerings in analytics.
+Our client - a leading healthcare and customer analytics firm in the South Asian, ASEAN and US markets - felt the time was ripe to launch practical application based knowledge offerings.
 Their principal challenges included: